 Tell me: why are you leaving, why have you resolved to become a soldier?

-The legato through “perché farti soldato hai resoluto” makes it one of the of beautiful passages in all opera, full of regret, sadness, hope and yearning all in one passage of just seconds.
+The legato through “perché farti soldato hai resoluto” makes it one of the most beautiful passages in all opera, full of regret, sadness, hope and yearning all in one passage of just seconds.
 It is here that Adina realizes who she really is, and that maybe she has been making some mistakes, and potentially one very big one.
 When Gamberoni sang this line, we believed it—or at least I did—and all of the opera’s clever artifice suddenly looks very human.

 Chacón Cruz had a melting legato and a definite ping in the high notes.